matlab-deep-learning/satellite-image-semantic-segmentation/README.md

 can be tuned to fit within GPU RAM.

 This example walks through the process of:
-1. Importing a pre-labelled ground truth object
+1. Importing a pre-labelled groundMATLAB Worksheet examples of Algo.7z truth object
 2. Modifying the paths of the ground truth to match this training machine
 3. Converting the large satellite images to blockedImageDatastores
 4. Building and training, with validation, a semantic segmentation network on blockedImages